Is an IRA right for you?

 IRA Transfers and Rollovers

-It’s easy to move your IRA to Maple Bank.
+It’s easy to move your IRA to Granite Bank.
 Whether a Roth or Traditional IRA, you can move existing IRA money as follows:

 Simply stop in and complete a transfer form.
 This form is then sent to the institution that currently holds your funds.
 After receipt, the funds are sent directly to us for deposit into your account.
 The IRS places no limits on transfers and no part of this transaction is reported to the IRS.